grafana/mimir/docs/sources/operators-guide/configure/configure-otel-collector.md

 ---
-aliases:
-  - /docs/mimir/latest/operators-guide/configuring/configuring-otel-collector/
-description: Learn how to write data from OpenTelemetry Collector into Mimir
+description: Learn how to write metrics from OpenTelemetry Collector into Mimir
-menuTitle: Configuring OTel Collector
+menuTitle: Configure OTel Collector
-title: Configuring OpenTelemetry Collector to write data into Mimir
+title: Configure the OpenTelemetry Collector to write metrics into Mimir
 weight: 150
 ---

-# Configuring OpenTelemetry Collector to write data into Mimir
+# Configure the OpenTelemetry Collector to write metrics into Mimir

-When using the OpenTelemetry Collector, you can write metrics data into Mimir via two options: `remote_write` and `otlphttp`.
+When using the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), you can write metrics into Mimir via two options: `prometheusremotewrite` and `otlphttp`.

-We recommend using the `remote_write` exporter when possible because the remote_write ingest path is tested and proven at scale.
+We recommend using the `prometheusremotewrite` exporter when possible because the remote write ingest path is tested and proven at scale.

 ## Remote Write